nightonriley/gameblade/README.md

 # gameblade
 Library for making 2D games in C++.
+Very WIP - not even remotely ready for use.